a-novel/uservice-story-structure/CODE_OF_CONDUCT.md

 ## Speak your mind, as long as it is relevant

-Rant, swear, state your opinions as much as you want (f** the easily offended).
+Rant, swear, state your opinions as much as you want.
 However, please keep in mind this is a code project.
-Discuss only code-relevant issues, your opinion about furries or politics is not welcomed here.
+Discuss only code-relevant issues.

 ## Provide solutions